dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

 store.StateOf(reducer.Counter)
 ```

 When you got 30 reducers, each contains 3 actions, how to manage this complex?

-In the traditional way, we follow a restrict naming rule.
+In the traditional way, we follow a restriction naming rule.
 For example:

 ```go
 // package reducer/counter